-The prototype Victoria Cross was made by the London jewellers Hancocks & Co, who still make VCs for the British Army today.
+The prototype Victoria Cross was made by the London jewellers Hancocks & Co, who still make VCs for presentation today.

 According to legend, the prototype, along with the first 111 crosses awarded, were cast from the bronze of guns captured from the Russians in the Crimea.
 There is, however, a possibility that the bronze cannon used was in fact Chinese, having been captured during the First China War (1839-42) and then stored at the Royal Arsenal, Woolwich.